 The Court’s work is completely current and has been since I’ve been Chief Justice.
 Its challenges are to continue to guide Texas courts through the pandemic and equip them with all they need to function.
 In these tight economic times, the Court must help ensure adequate funding for courts, and also for legal aid for the poor, to ensure equal access to justice for all.

-For almost a decade, I have presided over thousands of proceedings and trials in the types of cases for which the Texas Supreme Court has jurisdiction: civil, family and administrative appeals.
-I am a guest lecturer with the Texas Center for Legal Ethics, a member of the Administrative Law Council, and before taking the bench, practiced at two of the best firms in Texas.
+As a district court judge for a decade, I have presided over all types of cases heard by the Supreme Court: civil, family and administrative appeals.
+I am a guest lecturer for ethics, a member of the Public Law Council and an advocate for legal aid.

 The State should help voters by sending an information packet to each voter and providing that information at polling locations.
 The packet should contain background information, qualifications, and a statement of judicial philosophy for each candidate.
 That information would assist voters to make an informed selection and would reduce campaign costs for candidates.

-Texas should increase public membership and participation on the Committee on Disciplinary Rules and Referenda, which reviews and recommends proposed changes in Texas lawyer-ethics rules.
-Currently, under the Texas Government Code, just 2 of 9 are public members.
-Also, persons who file grievances against lawyers should be allowed to participate throughout the process.
+Texas should increase public membership and participation on the Committee on Disciplinary Rules and Referenda, which recommends proposed changes in legal ethics rules in Texas.
+Currently, under Texas Gov't Code § 81.0872, just 2 of 9 members are public members.
+Also, members of the public who file grievances should be allowed to participate in some parts of the process.

 We need to require every judge and lawyer in the state to take implicit bias training.
 This is simple and achievable.
 When I am elected Chief Justice this fall, we will make this part of the Texas justice system’s mission on Day 1.
 We need to add a pledge of “Equal Justice under the Law” to the lawyer's and judge's oaths.
 It is past time to create a more fair system.